Para leer la versión en español de este artículo, hacé clic acá.

-At least once a month the deep underground of a Buenos Aires subculture rips open and out pops liberation, fashion, creativity, and impeccably rehearsed poses.
+Every so often, the deep underground of a Buenos Aires subculture rips open and out pops liberation, fashion, creativity, and impeccably rehearsed poses.
 For years the folks at Fiestas Turbo have been creating a space where gender bends, where body types of all kinds are more than accepted, and where the full spectrum of sexuality is not only visible but celebrated.
 The parties they throw are always inclusive, super queer spaces where you can explore both your masculinity, your femininity, or whatever the fuck it is that makes you, you.
-Perhaps this isn’t the type of event for “normies” if “normies” aren’t people that believe in freedom of expression, self-exploration, human connection, or challenging one’s self to put together a Neo-Baroque bad bitch costume in this insane economy.
+Perhaps this isn’t the type of event for “normies” if “normies” aren’t people that believe in freedom of expression, self-exploration, human connection, or challenging one’s self to put together a bad-bitch outfit in this insane economy.

-But if those are things you stand by, do yourself a favor this Sunday and get down to Teatro Xirgu (Chacabuco 875) to witness the magic that will be the latest edition of Fiesta Turbo’s efforts, Turbo Ballroom Deluxe.
-There will be voguers facing off, freestyle dance battles, lip-syncs of the Ru Paul kind, and a whole lot of celebration of anyone who has ever felt left out of the mainstream.
+But if those are things you stand by, do yourself a favor this Saturday November 6th right after the Pride March and get down to Beatflow (Av.
+Cordoba 5509) to witness the magic that will be the latest edition of Fiesta Turbo’s efforts, Turbo Post-Ballroom.
+Notably, this is the first full-on Turbo party since lockdown.
+There will be voguers facing off, freestyle dance battles, and a whole lot of celebration of anyone who has ever felt left out of the mainstream.
 We sat down with one of the main players behind this event, Rodrigo Rotpando, to learn more about ballroom culture and why these spaces are so damn worth supporting.

 What is Fiesta Turbo all about and how did it get started?